-After receiving a Formal Complaint, the Ombudsperson will review all materials and obtain additional information as needed.
-Depending on the nature of the alleged misconduct, the Ombudsperson may report, or advise the accuser to report, the incident to local law enforcement.
-For all other cases, the Ombudsperson may discuss the incident with the accuser(s) and the alleged offender(s).
-Further investigatory steps may include, but are not limited to, interviewing persons named as witnesses as well as reviewing documents and other evidence relating to the Formal Complaint.
-Throughout this process, confidentiality will be honored to the extent possible and as necessary to respect the accuser(s) and to avoid impeding the ongoing operation of the organization, unless disclosure is legally required.
+After receiving a Formal Complaint from a member, the Ombudsperson will review the complaint and respond within a reasonable amount of time to confirm receipt.
+Depending on the nature of the alleged misconduct, the Ombudsperson may report, or advise the member to report, the incident to local law enforcement.
+For all other cases, the Ombudsperson may discuss the incident with pertinent members involved.
+Further investigatory steps may include, but are not limited to, interviewing persons named as witnesses, requesting additional documentation and evidence relating to the Formal Complaint, and consulting with legal counsel.
+Throughout this process, confidentiality will be honored to the extent possible and as necessary to respect members' privacy to avoid impeding the ongoing operation of the organization, unless disclosure is legally required.

-After review of all materials, the Ombudsperson shall communicate their findings ('Proposed Resolution') of the Formal Complaint to both the accuser(s) and the alleged offender(s).
-Both parties will have 30 days to review the Proposed Resolution and respond in writing to the Ombudsperson.
-After receipt of a response from both parties (or the termination of the 30-day response period), the Ombudsperson will complete a Final Resolution that outlines the details of the incident, summary of the events, and the recommended response.
-The Final Resolution will be submitted to the Executive Committee and published on the NEBWG website.
-The Executive Committee will have a majority vote to accept the Final Resolution and publish the results of the vote on the NEBWG website adjacent to the Final Resolution.
-If any members of the Executive Committee are named members in the Formal Complaint, they will be recused from voting on the Final Resolution.
-Once voting has been completed, the Executive Committee will notify the accuser(s) and the alleged offender(s) of the Final Resolution.
+After review of all materials, the Ombudsperson shall communicate their findings ('Proposed Resolution') to pertinent members.
+All parties will have 30 days to review the Proposed Resolution and respond in writing to the Ombudsperson.
+After receipt of a response from all parties (or the termination of the 30-day response period), the Ombudsperson will complete a Final Resolution that outlines a summary of the events and the recommended response to the Executive Committee.
+The Final Resolution should provide enough detail to inform the Executive Committee of the general complaint and the evidence without revealing confidential information to the extent possible.
+The protection of confidentiality includes the use of generic names for all parties (e.g., 'the Complainant', 'Witness 1') unless explicit consent is provided by an individual to release their name.
+The Executive Committee must have a majority vote to accept the Final Resolution.
+If any members of the Executive Committee are named parties in the Formal Complaint, they will be recused from voting on the Final Resolution.
+Once voting has been completed, the Executive Committee will notify the complainant and the alleged offender(s) of the Final Resolution.